-Welcome to the Forest Oaks Swim Team (FOST) 2021 swim season!
+Welcome to the Forest Oaks Swim Team 2022 swim season!

 Please take the time to read this section thoroughly.
-The purpose of the Handbook is to provide both Parents/Guardians and Swimmers with important information and participation guidelines.
+The purpose of this information is to provide both Parents/Guardians and Swimmers important information and participation guidelines.

 (1)Review and join us in fulfilling the three goals of our Mission Statement.